justine6/jutellane-docs/README.md

 ---

 # ⭐ Support
-If this documentation helps you, star the repo and share Jutellane Solutions!
+If this documentation helps you, star the repo and share JustineLonglaT-Lane Consulting!